Best internet providers for expats in the Netherlands 2026

 Can I open internet without BSN?

 Sometimes, depends on the provider.
 Some providers accept sign-up without BSN if you provide it within 90 days.
 Klik&Klaar may be more flexible (no installation = less verification).
-Traditional fiber/cable usually requires BSN immediately.
+Traditional fibre/cable usually requires BSN immediately.
 Best practice: Get your BSN first (within 5 days of municipal registration), then sign up for internet.

-What if my address has no fiber?
+What if my address has no fibre?

 Options in order of preference: 1) Cable (Ziggo) if available, fast download (1 Gbps max).
 2) DSL, slower (100 Mbps max) but widely available.
 3) Klik&Klaar (5G) if in 5G coverage area (300 Mbps typical).
 4) Mobile hotspot, last resort, expensive, data caps.
 Check: Run postcode check on Ziggo, KPN, and Odido to see all options at your address.

-Should I get fiber if available?
+Should I get fibre if available?

 Yes if: You work from home (upload speed matters), staying 2+ years (worth installation hassle), want future-proof connection, upload large files, do video calls, game online.
 Cable is fine if: Budget matters more, staying 1-2 years (avoid installation), mostly download not upload (streaming, browsing), cable already installed (no technician needed).